 Toothbrush and Toothpaste

-This goes at the top of your list for your camping trip; I’m sure, statistically speaking, that this is the number one most-forgotten item in the world.
+This goes at the top of your checklist for your camping trip, even if it’s just a camping list for one night.
+I’m sure, statistically speaking, that this is the number one most-forgotten item in the world.
 Shout-out to bamboo toothbrushes for their eco-friendliness.

 Look, I’m not going to stand here on my high-horse and pretend I have a perfect record with environmental-awareness, but we all need to try and do our part where we can.
 A proper all-purpose camping soap should be bio-degradable and natural to lessen its impact.
 Dr. Bronners Pure-Castile Soap line is a brilliant choice endorsed by rainbow hippies the world over: good for your body, dishes, and clothes!